David Castle (musician): Castle in the Sky

 The following year, Castle became the first artist signed to Parachute Records, a new subsidiary of Casablanca Records headed by record mogul, Russ Regan.
-His debut album, Castle in the Sky was the label's first release in August 1977.
-A rerecording of "Ten to Eight" b/w "Finally" was the album's first single.
+His debut album, Castle in the Sky was the label's first release in August 1977, and a rerecording of "Ten to Eight" b/w "Finally" was the label's first single.
 It spent seven weeks on the Billboard Hot 100 chart, peaking at number 68.
 He performed "Ten to Eight" on the BBC music chart television program Top of the Pops on February 9, 1978.
 The follow-up single, "The Loneliest Man on the Moon" b/w "Pretending", peaked at number 89 in early 1978.
 Follow-up singles, "All I Ever Wanna Be Is Yours" b/w "With Love & with Care" and "You're Too Far Away" b/w "Pretending" failed to chart.

 "Istanbul Blues"

 In 1978, he contributed a track called "Istanbul Blues" to Oliver Stone's Midnight Express.
 In the film, Randy Quaid & John Hurt sing "Istanbul Blues," but on the soundtrack album, Castle performs it.
 Midnight Express (Music from the Original Motion Picture Soundtrack) was composed by Giorgio Moroder, and won the Golden Globe Awards and the Academy Award for Best Original Score in 1979.
 It was also up for a Grammy Award for Best Score Soundtrack for Visual Media, but lost to Close Encounters of the Third Kind.
 "Istanbul Blues" was the lead track on side two of the LP, and was used as the B-side to Moroder's "Chase" single.